Skip to main content Scroll Top

-Let Us Fight for Your Child’s Future
+Let Us Fight Your Child’s Future

 For over five decades, The Donahey Law Firm has been helping families affected by birth-related injuries secure the care their children need.
 Based in Columbus, our legal team serves families throughout the entire state of Ohio.
 We understand the devastating impact these injuries have on children and their families, particularly when they result from medical negligence during delivery.
 Our experienced birth injury attorneys work tirelessly to secure the compensation necessary to provide lifelong care and support for children affected by critical birth injuries.

-Why Choose Donahey Law Firm as Your Birth Trauma Attorney in Ohio
+Why Choose Donahey Law Firm as Your Birth Trauma Attorney in Ohio?

 • Our attorneys have decades of experience handling complex birth injury cases in Ohio.